rails/rails/guides/source/security.md

 User Management
 ---------------

-NOTE: _Almost every web application has to deal with authorization and authentication.
-Instead of rolling your own, it is advisable to use common plug-ins.
-But keep them up-to-date, too.
-A few additional precautions can make your application even more secure._

-There are a number of authentication plug-ins for Rails available.
-Good ones, such as the popular [devise](https://github.com/heartcombo/devise) and [authlogic](https://github.com/binarylogic/authlogic), store only cryptographically hashed passwords, not plain-text passwords.
-Since Rails 3.1 you can also use the built-in [`has_secure_password`](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) method which supports secure password hashing, confirmation, and recovery mechanisms.

 ### Brute-Forcing Accounts

 NOTE: _Brute-force attacks on accounts are trial and error attacks on the login credentials.
 Fend them off with rate-limiting, more generic error messages and possibly require to enter a CAPTCHA._